 Issues:

-I. AESTHETICS -- Would the Project:
+I. AESTHETICS Would the Project:

-a) Have a substantial adverse effect on a scenic vista?
+a) Have a substantial adverse effect on a scenic vista? \boxtimes

 The City of Desert Hot Springs has varying distinguished views of surrounding topographic features and mountain ranges.
 The perception and uniqueness of scenic vistas and visual character can vary according to location and composition of its surrounding context.
-The subjective value of views is generally affected by the presence and intensity of neighboring man-made improvements, such as structures, overhead utilities, and landscape, often in relation to the aesthetic quality offered by a natural background, such as open space, mountain ranges, or a natural landmark feature.
-The proximity and massing of structures, vegetation and other visual barriers interacts with the visibility of surrounding environments to restrict or enhance local characteristic views.
+The subjective value of views is generally affected by the presence and intensity of neighboring man-made improvements, such as structures, overhead utilities, and landscape, often in relation to the aesthetic quality offered by a natural background, such as open space, mountain ranges, or a landmark feature.
+The proximity and massing of structures, vegetation, overhead utilities and other visual barriers interacts with the visibility of surrounding environments to restrict or enhance local characteristic views.
 The assessment of scenic value also considers the compatibility of proposed projects in relation to areas, land uses or vantage points where the enjoyment of scenic vistas may exist, such as scenic roads or residential areas.
-For example, a light industrial facility in the center of an existing industrial district and distant from any scenic roadways would have considerably reduced or no impacts compared to a similar facility located near residential uses or adjacent to scenic routes, where the view shed opportunities would potentially be hindered due to proximity.
-Existing light industrial development in the City and north of the Project typically consists of metal buildings with low-pitch roofs, and a mass and scale appropriate for the zoning district, parcel size, and operation being supported.
+For example, a light industrial facility proposed within an existing industrial land use district and distant from any scenic roadways or residential uses would be expected to result in considerably reduced impacts compared to a similar facility located near residential uses or adjacent to scenic roads, where the view shed opportunities would potentially be hindered.
+Existing light industrial development in the City and north of the Project typically consists of metal buildings with low-pitch roofs, and a mass and scale suitable for the zoning district, parcel size, and operation being supported.

-The Project encompasses approximately 1.15 net acres of undeveloped land located north of Palomar Lane and approximately 630 feet east of Little Morongo Road.
-In its current condition, the rectangularshaped property forms part of a larger Light Industrial (I-L) land use district that with partial development.
-As such, the Project property and all of its neighboring properties are intended by land use and zoning designation to support business parks and the development of industrial uses operating in enclosed buildings.
+The Project parcel encompasses approximately 4.80 net acres of undeveloped land located east of Cabot Road and north of the easterly extension of San Gorgonio Lane.
+This location can also be defined as approximately 940 feet south of Two Bunch Palms Trail and approximately 1,950 feet east of Little Morongo Trail.
+Of the total net area of 4.8 acres, approximately 3.4 acres represent the Project's proposed development footprint and limits of disturbance, while the easternmost 1.4 acres are intended to remain undeveloped and undisturbed, remaining as an existing flood control easement.
+The Project property occurs in the context of a partially developed Light Industrial (I-L) land use district established within the City.
+As such, the Project and its neighboring properties to the north, west and south are intended by land use and zoning designation to support business parks and the development of industrial facilities operating in enclosed buildings at the required setbacks.
 Medical marijuana facilities are permitted within light industrial districts of the City, but are subject to additional development and operational restrictions pursuant to Desert Hot Springs Municipal Code Chapters 5.50 and 17.180.
+East of the Project parcel, land maintains an undeveloped condition as part of the Big Morongo Wash, which is protected under the Big Morongo Wash Special Provisions Area of the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP).